Search Results for

 Introduction

-Data export component is the general component that supports the user to set up a job to export the data into a specific format (CSV for now) by setup a data collections, transform rule.
-After exporting the data, the user can monitor the exporting process using the data file management.
+The Data export component is a general component that lets the user set up a job to export data into a specific format (CSV for now) by setting up data collections and transform rules.
+After exporting the data, the user can monitor the export process using the data file management.

 Features